avinoama/games/README.txt

-This module is a show case that will try to implement a logical game.
+This module is a showcase that will try to implement Games inside drupal.
-The module uses entity as its base and create a game entity.
+The module uses entity as its base and create a "game" entity.
-Game entity has a bundle that describ its base logic like "Board Game", "Card Game" etc..
+Each Game entity has a bundle that describ its base logic like "Board Game", "Card Game" etc..

-Each game can be "played", whan you play the game you create a server side instance that will save all changes to the game.
+Each game can be "played", whan you play the game you create a server side instance called "running_game", this "running_game" will save all changes to the game.

+We are using Rules module for logical implementation.
+To view forther more just install the board_game module and go into rules ui, There you will see example for 2 games TicTacToe and Sudoku.

-We are using Rules module for logical implementation When you can trigger a logic event for base triggers: on CREATING A NEW GAME on GAME START on GAME END
+Logic event for base triggers: on Game Created on GAME START on GAME END

-For base turn module there are 2 more triggers on TURN STARTS on TURN ENDS

-For Board Game there are 2 more triggers on CLICK EVENT IS CALLED on HOVER EVENT IS CALLED
+For Board Games there are more triggers
+Tile clicked
+Tile hoverd
+Tile set

-When action can be customize per game or for all games for now i have 2 actions custom message => a dynamic message that can be set to a certain game or all games TileSetOwner => that will take a certain tile and make player own it
+When action can be customize per game or for all games

-This module is build to be expended and not to use as is.
+Remember : this module is just a showcase and is not ment to use in production envirements

 TODO:
-1. Separate UI from code and build 2 different modules for that
-2. Change The player Join/leave in to the trigger circle
-3. Add a module that will connect to services module
+1. Add a module that will connect to services module
-4. Make Turn base game a boolean option
+2. Create an entity called "Pawn" that will be able to move on a board